Timeline

 London

 1975 onwards: studied music composition at Morley College.
-Hugh Wood, the teacher.
+Hugh Wood, the tutor.

 1976.
 Joy awarded the “Greater London Arts Association Young Musicians Award.”